shopsys/shopsys/docs/extensibility/framework-extensibility.md

 ## Which issues are going to be addressed soon
 * Extending data fixtures (including performance data fixtures)
 * Extending data grids in the administration
-* Extending all forms in the administration without the need of the template overriding
 * Extending classes like Repositories without the need for changing the project-base tests

 ## What is not supported